ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     It is, you know, a respection to our friend, our family, and it just come from these daily stuffs.

 ## Handwritings

+Keywords:
++ typing is fast, in electronic form, in spelling
++ but handwriting is in shape, is your identity & respect

 ???question "Do you prefer handwriting or typing?"
     Personally, I prefer typing to handwriting.